davidcrone/xafty/README.md

 enables reuse across projects, and hides complexity behind clean layers of abstraction.

-## Why It Matters

-Most data pipelines are built as one-off scripts: hard to reuse, fragile to change, and difficult for teams to collaborate on.
-As projects grow, this leads to duplicated logic, inconsistent results, and a constant need to rebuild work that already exists.

-xafty solves this by treating every transformation as a reusable node in a shared dependency graph.
-Instead of rewriting the same steps for every new project, teams compose pipelines from existing, validated building blocks.
-This makes data work more reliable, more maintainable, and far easier to extend over time.

 ## Key Advantages

 - **High flexibility with no overhead:** Since each node is just a